 - Once you have an Azure notebook account you will have access to a space called Libraries as shown in the following figure.

-2. There add a new Library and choose the option Upload library from github.
+2. There add a new Project choosing the option Upload Github Repo.
 The objective for us is to retrieve the data collections that we will use on our hands-on exercises.

 - The address is javieraespinosa/ense3

 - Give a name to your library and to your work space by filling the formulary.